The Bowflex Max Trainer M7 Cardio Machine is the top-of-the-line model in the gym-quality Max Trainer range from

 Who Will the Max Trainer M7 Best Suit?

 People of any fitness level can benefit from regular Bowflex Max Trainer M7 workouts.
 However, having had the opportunity to try it out, I’d say it’s probably best suited to people with some prior exercise experience.
-I consider myself to be reasonably fit, and I was surprised at how much effort is involved when working at higher levels of resistance.
+I consider myself to be reasonably fit, and I was surprised at how much effort is involved when working at the higher resistance levels.

 Buyers from around 5″ tall to 6’4″ have left positive feedback for this model.
 Providing low-impact movement, it should be safe for people with joint issues.

 Able to store four profiles, this model is excellent for families.

-NB, if you have bad knees, to avoid aggravating the condition, check with your doctor before using this or any other fitness equipment or undertaking a new exercise program.
+NB: If you have bad knees, check with your doctor before using this or any other fitness equipment or undertaking a new exercise program to avoid aggravating the condition.

 Why it Works so Well